GitSimmons/confluence-floating-toc/README.md

 # confluence-floating-toc

-A simple JS + CSS approach to making the Confluence Table of Contents macro float and highlight the currently active Heading
+A no-frameworks JS + CSS approach to adding some quality of life features to the Confluence Table of Contents Macro

+Features included:
+Multi Level Highlighting
+Sticky-ish Positioning
+Collapsable headings

 Playing with it is probably more valuable than a picture of it, so here's a working demo: https://codepen.io/SimmonsPen/pen/yLBwBLN